 How Do I Know Functional Art When I See It?

 The difference between a merely utilitarian object and a piece of functional art lives in the eye and the heart of the beholder.
 Your experience makes the difference between a mug and warmth infusing you each time you grab your favorite mug because it perfectly fits your hands.
 Your eye makes the difference between a watch and a timepiece whose face makes checking the time a pleasure.
-Your heart makes the difference between a chair and the handsome wooden rocker where everyone wants to sit.
+For heart makes the difference between a chair and the handsome wooden rocker where everyone wants to sit.

 However, some objects rise above the rest.
 Such pieces as Christopher Dresser’s Claret Pitcher, housed in the Museum of Modern Art, or the collection of chairs at the various museums of the Smithsonian Institution show that the art of design cannot be overstated.
 Starting in 1932, MoMA added the first curated collection of Architecture and Design to their museum.
 Since then, many other illustrious institutions have added such departments to their collections, and even entire museums such as the Museum of Art and Design in New York City have been dedicated to these ubiquitous pieces of art.